-We collect copying data across all sectors to help inform the accurate re-distribution of Licence fees to publishers, authors and visual creators.
+Via our Data Collection Scheme agreed with CNAC, we collect copying data across all sectors to help inform the accurate re-distribution of Licence fees to publishers, authors and visual creators.

 You can find out more about this on our website.
 If you are an author but not a member of the Authors' Licensing and Collecting Society (ALCS), you may want to explore the benefits of membership to ensure you receive royalties that are due to you.